-With a mission toward humane education, it’s no wonder the couple should imagine holding related lectures and workshops on the property.
-I’m completely honored to have been invited and will offer a two-day class called “Writing as Sanctuary” on May 18 and 19.
+With a mission toward humane education, River’s Wish offers related lectures and workshops on the property.
+I’m honored to offer a two-day class called “Writing as Sanctuary” on May 18 and 19.
 This is a generative workshop, the goal of which is to encourage writers to think about the relationship between the physical body, the environment, the notion of safety, and the idea of writing as a place of personal refuge.

 To this end, participants will be asked to leave all electronics at home for the duration of the workshop and to bring a sketchbook, a notebook or journal, and a supply of #2 pencils.

 An introductory session from 6:00 – 8:30 p.m. on Friday, May 18, will give participants the opportunity to hear Kit and Pete’s story and to learn more about the Sanctuary and its benevolent purpose.
 A discussion of my “kind” approach to writing follows, which will include a succession of exercises designed to generate writing.

 Saturday, May 19, will feature a Sanctuary tour at 8:30 a.m., followed by two class sessions from 9:30 to noon and 1:00 to 3:30 p.m., which will include both discussion and writing practice.
 A vegan lunch is provided.
 The late afternoon will be spent communing with the Sanctuary’s residents, exploring the grounds, and responding to generative exercises.
 The event will close Saturday evening with a wine hour, dinner, and open mic.